 Let’s get started.

 The productivity suite software has several different ways to document your program.
-We will start with our start stop circuit that we made last time.
+We will start with the start-stop circuit that we made last time.

 Open the tag database by clicking on the Tag Database under the Write Program heading in the Application Tools.